celo-org/celo-proposals/CGPs/cgp-template.md

 1. Description of transaction 1
   - Destination: A human readable description of the address and method being called
   - Data: A human readable description of the transaction data
-  - Value: How much cGLD is being sent, and why?
+  - Value: How much CELO is being sent, and why?

 ## Verification